Marketplace-development/even-groups-a-d2024-group8/README.md

 This route processes the updating of the soloist profile when the user submits the edit form.
 It first retrieves the user and soloist data from the database based on the provided user_id.
 If the user or soloist cannot be found, an error message is shown, and the user is redirected.
 The form data is then processed, and fields such as artist name, date of birth, genre, and price per hour are updated.
 The route also handles musician-specific information such as song links, equipment, and bio updates.
 The date of birth is parsed and validated to ensure the correct format.
 If any errors occur in processing numeric fields (like price per hour), an error message is displayed, and the user is redirected to correct their input.
 If a new profile picture is uploaded, it replaces the existing one.
 After all updates are made, the changes are committed to the database, and a success message is shown.
 The user is redirected to their updated soloist profile page.

 #### @main.route('/search_profiles', methods ['POST'])
-This route handles the process of searching for musician profiles based on various filters provided by the user.
-It first checks if the user is logged in by verifying the presence of the user_id in the session.
-If not, it returns an "Unauthorized access" error.
-After retrieving the user's profile using the user ID from the session, it checks if the profile exists.
-If the user is not found, an error message is returned.
-If the user is a venue type, the query starts by joining the Musician model with the Profile model.
-Aliases for the Soloist and Band models are created to handle outer joins, allowing the search to cover musicians who may be soloists or part of a band.(aliases prevent confusion and ensure you can reference the correct column from the desired table.)
-A flag is initialized to track if any filters have been applied already.
-The function processes various filters, including musician type (e.g., soloist or band), name (first or last), city, style (genre of music), maximum price per hour, and whether the musician needs equipment.
-For each filter, the query is modified to match the criteria provided by the user.
-Invalid inputs, such as a non-numeric value for the maximum price, are ignored.
-Once the filters are applied, the results are fetched using the query.
-If no filters are applied, random musician profiles are selected.
-If filters are applied but no results are found, an empty list is returned.
-The results are then formatted into a list of dictionaries, each containing the profile ID, name and details like genre and price per hour.
-If the user's profile is not a venue type, the function returns an empty list, which can be extended to handle other profile types if needed.
+This route allows venue profiles to search for musicians based on various criteria provided in a JSON payload.
+If the user is not logged in, an error response is returned.
+The logged-in user's profile is fetched to verify their existence and profile type.
+Only venue profiles can access this functionality.
+When the profile type is "venue", the code constructs a query to search for musicians by joining the Musician and Profile tables, with optional joins to Soloist and Band aliases.
+Filters are applied based on the user-provided criteria, such as musician type, name, city, style, maximum price, equipment availability, and minimum rating.
+If no filters are applied, a random selection of musicians is returned as a fallback.
+The query results are processed to format the output.
+For each musician, the route determines their display name, encodes their profile picture (if available) to Base64, and includes relevant details like genre, price per hour, equipment availability, and rating.
+These details are sent back as a JSON response, enabling the front-end to render the search results effectively.
+If no musicians match the search criteria, an empty list is returned as the default response.

 #### @main.route('/profile/<user_id>')
 This route is responsible for displaying the profile page for a specific user, determined by the user_id provided in the URL.
 First, the function retrieves the user profile from the database using the user_id.
 If the profile is not found, the user is redirected to the main page with an error message.